thegetty/bronze-guidelines/content/intro.md

 Over the centuries in different cultures around the world, expertise on how best to cast a bronze has evolved, based partly on the availability of materials, the level of control over pyrotechnic technologies, the range of forms to be represented, and the metal and other materials that will be used.
 The context of production is also key.
 For instance, a large workshop or foundry producing great numbers of multiples will most likely use a different process than a sculptor-founder working alone making a one-off cast (see [Case Study 7](/case-studies/7/)).
 Every step of the casting process may leave diagnostic traces, which the technical investigator must tease out (see [I.1](/vol-1/1/)).

 The production of a bronze may involve a sequence of models, often in different materials.
-For instance, in lost-wax casting the original model may have been made of clay, which would then have been molded to produce wax models designed for casting, which are now generally referred to as casting models or {% def "inter-models" %} (see {% ref 'vid-03' %}).
-In {% def "sand casting" %} that function is performed by the pattern or {% def "chef-modèle" %} ({% ref 'fig-009' %}).
+For instance, in lost-wax casting the original model may have been made of clay, which would then have been molded to produce wax models designed for casting, which are now generally referred to as casting models or {% def "inter-models" %} (see {% open 'vid-03' %}).
+In {% def "sand casting" %} that function is performed by the pattern or {% def "chef-modèle" %} ({% open 'fig-009' %}).
 But specific terms have been developed in different cultures, periods, and areas; see the [Vocabulary](/vocabulary/).

 Similarly, a sequence of molds may have played a part in the translation from an original model to a bronze sculpture.
 Indeed, while the metal is ultimately cast into a refractory mold, in some instances other intermediary matrices may have served to create the casting model or pattern (see below).